 Flashing Front and Rear Lights Required

-Bike & Build provides all riders with flashing front and rear taillights, which are to be turned on at all times while the cyclist is straddling his/her bike.
+Bike & Build provides all riders with high-powered, daytime-visible flashing front and rear lights.
+These are rechargeable and are to be turned on at all times while the cyclist is straddling his/her bike.

 Every day, two riders are designated as “Sweep.”
 It is their responsibility to ensure that all riders make it to the host site in front of them.
 They stay in contact with the Trip Leader driving the support van to alert them of any bike troubles or incidents on the road.
 Sweep carries a portable medical kit and cell phone.